 The bottom line

 Overtourism isn’t just an issue for mega-destinations.
-In the social media age, even lesser known spots can feel the impact.
-It’s up to DMOs to market their destinations responsibly in order to minimize the negative effects (and maximize the benefits) of tourism.
+In the social media age, even lesser-known spots can feel the impact.
+And with the post-pandemic travel wave on the horizon, it’s up to DMOs to market their destinations responsibly in order to minimize the negative effects (and maximize the benefits) of tourism.

 That means DMOs need to take ownership of their destination and prioritize its long-term health.
 By encouraging responsible travel, focusing on sustainable partnerships, and maximizing the quality of visits, you can help protect the success of your organization — and the future of your destination.